Beowulf (2007 film): Production

-Though not explicit, Grendel's mother is implied to be the mermaid that seduces Beowulf during the swimming race; the mermaid's tail and the dragon's were made to look the same in order to emphasize the link between the two.

 Development

-Author Neil Gaiman and screenwriter Roger Avary wrote a screen adaptation of Beowulf in May 1997 (they had met while working on a film adaptation of Gaiman's The Sandman in 1996 before Warner Bros. canceled it).
-The script had been optioned by ImageMovers in the same year and set up at DreamWorks with Avary slated to direct and Robert Zemeckis producing.
+Author Neil Gaiman and screenwriter Roger Avary wrote a screen adaptation of Beowulf in May 1997 (they had met while working on a film adaptation of Gaiman's The Sandman in 1996 before Warner Bros.
+Pictures canceled it).
+The script had been optioned by ImageMovers in the same year and set up at DreamWorks Pictures with Avary slated to direct and Robert Zemeckis producing.
 Avary stated he wanted to make a small-scale, gritty film with a budget of US$15–20 million, similar to Jabberwocky or Excalibur.
 The project eventually went into turnaround after the option expired, to which the rights returned to Avary, who went on to direct an adaptation of The Rules of Attraction.

 In January 2005, producer Steve Bing, at the behest of Zemeckis who was wanting to direct the film himself, revived the production by convincing Avary that Zemeckis' vision, supported by the strength of digitally enhanced live action, was worth relinquishing the directorial reins.
 Zemeckis did not like the poem, but enjoyed reading the screenplay.
 Because of the expanded budget, Zemeckis told the screenwriters to rewrite their script, because "there is nothing that you could write that would cost me more than a million dollars per minute to film.
 Go wild!"
 In particular, the entire fight with the dragon was rewritten from a talky confrontation to a battle spanning the cliffs and the sea.